-I first noted that 11 x 365 days per year is 4,015 teens die per year from texting and driving.
+But we can bust this meme another way.
+I first noted that 11 x 365 days per year is 4,015 teens are said to die per year from texting and driving.

 But according to the National Highway Transportation and Safety Administration, in 2017, a total of 3,166 people were killed due to “distracted driving” – that includes adults, teens and children, which is less than 4,015.
 Cell phone usage is a subset of the “distracted driving” category, meaning its less than the total of distracted driving deaths of all ages.

 The claim that 11 teens die per day due to cell phone usage is not supported by data.
 In fact, 9 people die each day – including adults – from all forms of distracted driving.
 And cell phones are 9% of the distracted driving category implying that the upper bound is 0.81 teens per day, not 11.